16 Amazing Optical Illusion Designs For Inspiration

 15. Impossible Cube

-While science and art are a good confluence, there are times when art creates a design that cannot be explained by science.
-The image above shows one such optical illusion called ‘Impossible Cube.’
-Logical thinking fails to comprehend this design as it is hard to say which is the cube’s front or backside.
+While science and art often blend, sometimes art defies scientific explanation.
+The “Impossible Cube” illusion, shown above, is one such example.
+Its illogical design makes it impossible to determine the cube’s front or back.
 Apart from this cube, there are hundreds of such geometrical designs which use this principle.
 Using such impossible shapes is also a trend in logo designing as such designs provide the logo an extra edge.

 16. Moving Up

-A simple yet effective optical illusion is shown in the above image.
 When we view the image, it appears as if the ball is moving upwards.
-This effect is so strong that users will think it is a video or a GIF, but in fact, it is just a static image that plays with your head.
 The pattern of circles in the background and on the ball makes our eyes look at the ball as if it is in motion.
 Such an illusion can be helpful in website design or other digital applications where you need to show motion.

-Optical illusions are part and parcel of graphic designing, and whether you like them or not, they will keep popping up.
-The list of above optical illusions can help you in multiple ways.
+The list of amazing optical illusion designs can help you in multiple ways.
 The first is the understanding of certain graphic illusions that all designers fall victim to regularly.
 Now you know that there is a science behind it, you will handle them better.
 The second help is that you can now deploy some of the illusions to make your design smart, creative, and with a strong recall as a designer.